“Style on a budget: rustic guesthouse goes eco-modern among the forests and frosted mountains north of ravishing Lake Ledro”

 Lenzumo's shiny newcomer sits among apple trees in the heart of the Concei Valley - an alpine landscape of lush farmland, tinkling cowbells, low half-timbered houses with a touch of the Tyrol.
 To the south, the road wiggles down to the petite Ledro, one of the least known and most picturesque of Italy’s northern lakes.
 A few miles to the north the road peters out, making tracks into deep, dark forests of pine.
 This is where you do the proper eco thing, and just get out and walk.

-- A corner of undiscovered Trentino: lakes and mountains without the crowds
+- A corner of undiscovered Trentino: lakes and mountains without the crowds.
+It's less than 10 minutes' drive to Lake Ledro, where you can swim and hire water equipment

 - Five-star eco credentials - thermo insulation, solar energy and a low carbon footprint